 Season with Better Than Bouillon, a healthy chicken base (Most grocery stores carry this.)

-- Heat oil in a medium sauce pan, add onions, and sweat (cook until translucent).
+- Heat oil in a stock pot, add onions, and sweat (cook until translucent).

 - Add peas; stir to coat with oil.

-- Add broth, water, and saffron; bring to a boil over medium temperature; reduce heat and simmer at a low boil for 1 hour, or until peas are very soft.
+- Add broth, water, and saffron; bring to a boil over med/high temperature; reduce heat and simmer at a low boil for 1 hour, or until peas are very soft.
 DO NOT ADD SALT WHILE COOKING, AS PEAS WON’T SOFTEN.